Skip to Content

 Stay Overnight in Omarama

-If you want to visit the hot tubs without being rushed, consider spending one night in Omarama.
-Although somewhat limited in terms of accommodation, Omarama TOP 10 Holiday Park is a great option with various rooms and apartments available as well as campsites.
+Although the small town is somewhat limited in terms of accommodation, the Omarama TOP 10 Holiday Park is a great option with various rooms and apartments available as well as campsites.
+Better yet, this accommodation is just a 5-minute walk from the hot tubs!

 The Omarama Clay Cliffs near the town of Omarama, New Zealand